hadixX/ShoppingStoreProject/README.md

 - users can choose page size (5,10,20) items per page.

 # Unit Test
--the testing unit it test the itemsController and OrderController -Testing tools are Moq and NUnit
+-the testing unit it test the itemsController and OrderController.
+-Testing tools are Moq and NUnit.